 Increased welcome offer for new applicants

 If you do not yet have this card, you can also take advantage of the recently announced welcome offer which will allow you to earn even more points.
-Their newly launched offer includes a $200 sign-up

 The value of Chase Ultimate Reward points

-Since this is a no annual fee card, your only option to redeem your Chase Ultimate Reward points — assuming this is your sole Chase Ultimate Reward card — is for cash.
+Since this is a no annual fee card, your only option to redeem your Chase Ultimate Reward points — assuming this is your sole Chase Ultimate Reward card is to redeem for cash.
 This means as a standalone card, you cannot directly transfer your point to partner loyalty programs.
 Your points can be cashed out at 1 point = 1 cent.

 Redeeming your points for travel typically makes your Chase Ultimate Reward points worth about 2 cents per point.
 This puts a much higher valuation on the points earned and means you are earning a 3% return on your every day purchases and a 6% return at restaurants and at drug stores.